Comprehensive support for rural electrification and cooperative development

 From 2010 to 2012, NRECA International supported the Rural Electrification Agency (REA) to update the Rural Electrification Strategy and Plan II (RESP) – the blueprint that defines how electrification access is expanded in Uganda.
 This project was financed by the World Bank and provided a clear framework that has guided REA investments in grid and off-grid electrification expansion.

 NRECA International continues to support REA’s aggressive program to rapidly increase electricity access in rural Uganda.
 Under the REA Master Plans project funded by the USAID/Power Africa program in Uganda, the team completed master plans for all 13 service territories in 2019.
 The team also developed an off-grid electrification strategy that included actively engaging private sector service providers and developers to coordinate renewable energy mini-grids and stand-alone energy solutions as part of a larger national electrification planning paradigm.

 Rural communities that already have access to power are expanding, while many consumers who are just 70 meters from a power line find themselves unable to pay for electric service.

 In some places in rural Uganda, only 10% of community members have the resources to pay for the cost of an electric connection.
 To address this, Power Africa enlisted the NRECA International team to help REA define and implement the new Electricity Connections Policy (ECP) which was launched in November 2018.
-Under this initiative, consumers located up to 70 meters from a power line will receive free electricity connections.
-This will help expedite and increase access for community members who are unable to pay connections fees.
+Under this initiative, consumers located up to 70 meters from a power line will receive free electricity connections, expediting and increasing access for community members who are unable to pay connections fees.

 Cooperation among cooperatives